Victoria Moroles

 Victoria Moroles (born September 4, 1996) is an American actress.
 She played Andie on the Disney Channel show Liv and Maddie.
-She has also played Hayden Romero on MTV's Teen Wolf in seasons 5 and 6 (2015–2017).
+She has also played Hayden Romero on MTV's Teen Wolf in seasons 5 and 6 (2015–2017) and Margot in several episodes of Never Have I Ever.
 She also starred in the Hulu comedy Plan B, directed by Natalie Morales.

 Biography

 Moroles was born in Corpus Christi, Texas.
 She left Texas during her middle school years to follow her dreams in Los Angeles.
 In 2014, Moroles appeared as Pia in the Disney Channel Original Movie Cloud 9 starring Dove Cameron and Luke Benward, which was premiered on January 17, 2014.

 Moroles joined cast to play the recurring role of Andie Bustamante in the comedy series Liv and Maddie and also the recurring role as Hayden Romero in the supernatural teen drama Teen Wolf, based on the 1985 film of the same name.

 In 2018, Moroles co-starred as in the supernatural horror film Down a Dark Hall directed by Rodrigo Cortés, based on the 1974 novel of the same name by Lois Duncan.

 In 2021, Moroles starred in the coming-of-age comedy film Plan B alongside Kuhoo Verma, directed by Natalie Morales, which was released on May 28, 2021, by Hulu.

 In 2022, Moroles was cast to play the lead role in the action adventure podcast series Bloodthirsty Hearts alongside Sofia Bryant, Gus Birney, Sivan Alyra Rose and Cheyenne Haynes, where she played the role of Susu.
 On the same year, Moroles co-starred Noah Segan in the horror film Blood Relatives as Jane, which was released on November 22, 2022.
 Moroles played the recurring role of Margot Ramos in the comedy-drama series Never Have I Ever.

 In 2023, Moroles co-starred Colton Tran in the horror film Snow Falls, where she played the main role of Em, which was released on January 17, 2023.